plentymarkets/docs-raw/plentyInterface/Item.md

     <tbody><tr>
             <td><a target="_blank" href="http://php.net/int">int</a></td>
             <td>barcodeId</td>
-            <td>The ID of the barcode.
-The ID must be unique.</td>
+            <td>The unique ID of the barcode</td>
         </tr><tr>
             <td><a target="_blank" href="http://php.net/float">float</a></td>
             <td>referrerId</td>
-            <td>The ID of the referrer.
+            <td>The unique ID of the referrer.
 To activate all referrers, the value <strong>-1</strong> must be specified.
 This value activates all referrers in the system by default, including any referrers added at a later stage.</td>
         </tr><tr>
             <td><a target="_blank" href="http://php.net/string">string</a></td>
             <td>createdAt</td>